mbt1/ct20231211/README.md

 ### The Report Generator Pipeline

+All the code for this pipeline lives in the `data` subfolder of the repository.
 There are several parts to this workflow:

 1. [File]`productivity/productivity.py`: A python function to check two API providers and download new data when available.
 This downloaded data is stored in the `ct20231211-staging` bucket.
 The function is deployed to AWS Lambda and automatically executed every 6 hours.